- 1

 1. Peter Steinberger, OpenClaw Creator, Joins OpenAI

-On February 14, 2026, Peter Steinberger, the creator of OpenClaw (formerly Clawdbot → Moltbot → OpenClaw), announced that he would be joining OpenAI.
-Sam Altman, CEO of OpenAI, tweeted about the news:
+On February 14, 2026, Peter Steinberger, creator of OpenClaw (formerly Clawdbot → Moltbot → OpenClaw), announced he would be joining OpenAI.
+Sam Altman, CEO of OpenAI, tweeted about this:

 "Peter Steinberger is joining OpenAI to drive the next generation of personal agents.
 He is a genius with a lot of amazing ideas about the future of very smart agents interacting with each other to do very useful things for people."